 A.K.
-Burns' Negative Space Prepositions of the Future
+Burns' Negative Space: Prepositions of the Future

 A.K.
 Burns is an American contemporary artist and educator whose multidisciplinary practice explores systems of value, and identity.
 A.K.
 Burns: Prepositions of the Future features a selection of works from the artist’s allegorical science-fiction epic Negative Space.
 Eschewing familiar mechanisms of representation that fall repeatedly into hierarchical patterns that reinforce ongoing states of political, social, and environmental crisis, Burns reinvents strategies of representation through a “speculative present”—a narrative strategy for imagining an uncanny world that could be happening in the now.